Kurento/kurento/source/user/troubleshooting.rst

 Missing audio or video streams
 ------------------------------

-If the Kurento Tutorials are showing an spinner, or your application is missing media streams, that's a strong indication that the network topology requires using either a :term:`STUN` server or a :term:`TURN` relay, to traverse through the :term:`NAT` firewall of intermediate routers.
+If the Kurento Tutorials are showing an spinner, or your application is missing media streams, that's a strong indication that the network topology requires using either a :term:`STUN` server or a :term:`TURN` relay, to traverse through the :term:`NAT` of intermediate routers.
 Check the section about :ref:`installing a STUN/TURN server <faq-coturn-install>`.